-- (1) The ★45 required in I. above represent the minimum.
+- (1) The ★42 required in I. above represent the minimum.
 Up to ★60 from the courses listed above may be used to count on the major.
 Those seeking to enter graduate school are encouraged to take the maximum. - (2) Global and Development Studies is an interdisciplinary program that requires the completion of a selection of courses from a variety of disciplines.
-Some Global and Development Studies courses have junior prerequisites, which should be taken in the student's first year.
-Some courses have senior preor corequisites.
-Further details about individual courses may be found in \$231. - (3) By participating in Puebla-Alberta Community Service Exchange a student can satisfy ★18 of the required minimum ★45.
-For information consult the Program Manager. - (4) While participation in international programs is highly encouraged, it is possible to satisfy all the requirements locally or within Canada.
-It is strongly encouraged that a student who stays in this region find a cultural experience different from their own background, whether on a First Nation's reserve or in the Inner-city or in a rural community.
+Some of these courses have junior prerequisites, which should be taken in the student's first year.
+Some courses have senior pre- or corequisites.
+Further details about individual courses may be found in §231. - (3) While participation in international programs is highly encouraged, it is possible to satisfy all the requirements locally or within Canada.
+It is strongly encouraged that a student who stays in this region find a cultural experience different from their own background, whether on a First Nation's reserve or in the Inner-city or in a rural community. - (4) Many senior courses are offered in alternate years only.

-53.12.3.2 Minor in Interdisciplinary Studies in the area of Development Studies (Stream A: Canadian and International Issues)
+53.12.3.2 Minor in Interdisciplinary Studies in the area of Global and Development Studies